 The next step before beginning work on your landscape is to speak to your neighbors.
-Explain what you are planning, and why.
+Explain what you are planning and why.
 Be sure to speak of the advantages of attracting songbirds and butterflies, eliminating the use of pesticides, and reducing noise and air pollution from mowing.
 Share with them literature on the topic, such as Penn State's Pennsylvania Wildlife No. 5: Meadows and Prairies: Wildlife-Friendly Alternatives to Lawn.
 If you tell your neighbors in advance what you are doing and why, it will increase their understanding and reduce their apprehension.

 Possibilities for educating your neighbors and municipal officials include:

 - Coordinating a meeting to highlight the benefits of natural landscaping.
-Your county extension office or local conservation-environmental organizations may be able to assist you.
+Your county extension office or local conservation/environmental organizations may be able to assist you.

 - Offering tours to homes, schools, corporate landscapes, or nature centers that use or are installing natural landscaping.

 - Making publications and fact sheets on the topic available.
-They can be obtained from your county extension office or from local and national conservation organizations.
+They can be obtained from your county extension office or local and national conservation organizations.
 (See "Sources of Assistance and Habitat Certification Programs.")

 - Joining forces with like-minded landowners.
-Open-space management committees or environmental advisory councils can serve both as a voice for natural landscaping and as a source of information.
+Open-space management committees or environmental advisory councils can serve as both a voice for natural landscaping and a source of information.
 The more people who practice natural landscaping, the better for the environment and the more acceptable it becomes.
 Also, neighbors can link hedgerows and other natural habitats on their properties to form wildlife corridors.